tutsplus/developing-a-woocommerce-theme/README.md

 ## Features

 ### Featured images

 These are displayed in the archive and index templates if they are present, using the medium size.

 ### Menus

 The default menu is in `header.php`, and uses the Menus admin

 ### Styling

 The theme uses Object Oriented CSS (OOCSS).
 The following clases are for layout and you can use them in your pages and posts.
-They are responsive, so will resize on smaller screens (for example the `.half` class is full width on phones)
+They are responsive, so will resize on smaller screens (for example the `.half` class is full width on phones).

 * `.full-width`
 * `.three-quarters`
 * `.two-thirds`